 The Maple Sugaring Season starts in mid-February when there is freezing nights and thawing days which makes the sap flow.

-Your family can enjoy Pancakes and French Toast served with our pure maple syrup, Ham, Sausage, Bacon, hash and eggs on Saturdays and Sundays from 8:00 am to 2:00 pm mid- February to mid-April
+From Mid-February to mid-April on Saturdays & Sundays from 8-1 your family can enjoy Pancakes and French Toast served with our pure maple syrup, Ham, Sausage, Bacon, hash and eggs.
+Gluten free available

 OR Come buy some maple syrup and make your own breakfast at home